Timur: Invasion of Anatolia

-Painting depicting Bayezid I being held captive by Timur, by Stanisław Chlebowski, 1878.
+Festivities with Bayezid I as prisoner, after conquering Anatolia.
+Zafarnama, 1528 (Golestan, MS 708).

 Finally, Timur invaded Anatolia and defeated Bayezid in the Battle of Ankara on 20 July 1402.
 Bayezid was captured in battle and subsequently died in captivity, initiating the twelve-year Ottoman Interregnum period.
 Timur's stated motivation for attacking Bayezid and the Ottoman Empire was the restoration of Seljuq authority.
 Timur saw the Seljuks as the rightful rulers of Anatolia as they had been granted rule by Mongol conquerors, illustrating Timur's interest with Genghizid legitimacy.

-In December 1402, Timur besieged and took the city of Smyrna, a stronghold of the Christian Knights Hospitalers, thus he referred to himself as ghazi or "Warrior of Islam".
+In December 1402, Timur besieged and conquered Smyrna, a stronghold of the Christian Knights Hospitalers; thus he referred to himself as ghazi or "Warrior of Islam".
 A mass beheading was carried out in Smyrna by Timur's soldiers.

-With the Treaty of Gallipoli in February 1402, Timur was furious with the Genoese and Venetians, as their ships ferried the Ottoman army to safety in Thrace.
+With the Treaty of Gallipoli in February 1403, Timur was furious with the Genoese and Venetians, since their ships ferried the Ottoman army to safety in Thrace.
 As Lord Kinross reported in The Ottoman Centuries, the Italians preferred the enemy they could handle to the one they could not.

 During the early interregnum, Bayezid I's son Mehmed Çelebi acted as Timur's vassal.
 Unlike other princes, Mehmed minted coins that had Timur's name stamped as "Demur han Gürgân" (تيمور خان كركان), alongside his own as "Mehmed bin Bayezid han" (محمد بن بايزيد خان).
 This was probably an attempt on Mehmed's part to justify to Timur his conquest of Bursa after the Battle of Ulubad.
 After Mehmed established himself in Rum, Timur had already begun preparations for his return to Central Asia, and took no further steps to interfere with the status quo in Anatolia.

 While Timur was still in Anatolia, Qara Yusuf assaulted Baghdad and captured it in 1402.
-Timur returned to Persia and sent his grandson Abu Bakr ibn Miran Shah to reconquer Baghdad, which he proceeded to do.
-Timur then spent some time in Ardabil, where he gave Ali Safavi, leader of the Safaviyya, a number of captives.
+Timur returned to Persia and sent his grandson, Abu Bakr ibn Miran Shah, to reconquer Baghdad, which he did.
+Timur then spent some time in Ardabil, where he gave Ali Safavi, leader of the Safaviyya, several captives.
 Subsequently, he marched to Khorasan and then to Samarkhand, where he spent nine months celebrating and preparing to invade Mongolia and China.